zephyrproject-rtos/zephyr/boards/nxp/mimxrt1160_evk/doc/index.rst

 Flashing
 ========

-Here is an example for the :ref:`hello_world` application.
+Here is an example for the :zephyr:code-sample:`hello_world` application.

 Before power on the board, make sure SW1 is set to 0001b